-Inherent Risk - Valuation of Property, Plant and Eq uipment What is the risk?
-Our identified response to the risk The College's property portfolio totals £52 million as at 31 July 2017.
+Inherent risk - Valuation of Property, Plant and Equipment

+The College's property portfolio totals £12 million as at 31 July 2017, with the major elements of this being in respect of land and buildings.
 Land and buildings are revalued to fair value with a full revaluation taking place at least every five years.
-The College did not perform valuation in the prior year.
-Last formal valuation was undertaken on 1 August 2015 (in the process of conversion from old UK GAAP to FRS 102).
-That valuation has not identified any differences between the NBV of the buildings and its fair value.
-Management is planning to perform an updated valuation this year.
+The last full valuation took place on 31 July 2015.
+In accordance with the College's approved policy and the applicable financial reporting framework, an interim valuation is undertaken in year three of the cycle and is due on 31 July 2018.

 Given the size of this balance and the fact that a number of assumptions are made in the valuation, we assign a higher inherent risk to property, plant and equipment.
+The College is also anticipating a material capital grant from the SFC to fund backlog capital maintenance identified at the College.
+This expenditure could have implications for the wider impairment consideration of assets being replaced.

 We do not, however, at the planning stage have any specific concerns over management's approach to property valuations.

-Our approach will focus on: analysis of the source data and inquiries as to the procedures used by management's specialist to establish whether the source data is complete assessment of the reasonableness of the assumptions and methods used, including their compliance with the SORP consideration of the appropriateness of the timing of when the specialist carried out the work assessment of whether the substance of the specialist's findings are properly reflected in the financial statements reviewing all material capital expenditure and management's assessment of the capital value of this, and the corresponding impairment or disposal of existing assets.
-Inherent Risk - Valuation of Pension Liabilities What is the risk?
-Our identified response to the risk The College participates in two pension schemes; the Highland Council Pension Scheme (LGPS), and the Scottish Teachers Superannuation Scheme (STSS).
+Our approach will focus on:

+- analysis of the source data and inquiries as to the procedures used by management's specialist to establish whether the source data is complete - assessment of the reasonableness of the assumptions and methods used, including their compliance with the SORP - consideration of the appropriateness of the timing of when the specialist carried out the work - assessment of whether the substance of the specialist's findings are properly reflected in the financial statements. - Reviewing all material capital expenditure and management's assessment of the capital value of this, and the corresponding impairment or disposal of existing assets.

+Inherent risk - Valuation of Pension Liabilities

+The College participates in two pension schemes; the Highland Council Pension Fund, the Local Government Pension Scheme (LGPS), and the Scottish Teachers Superannuation Scheme (STSS).
 While both are defined benefit pension schemes, the College is unable to identify its share of the underlying assets and liabilities of the STSS scheme on a consistent and reasonable basis and therefore, the scheme is accounted for as if it were a defined contribution scheme.
-The Highland Council Pension Scheme is accounted for as a defined benefit scheme.
-The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 were £10.4m.
-Our approach will include: Ø obtaining an actuarial report at the year end date for the LGPS and considering the reasonableness and consistency of underpinning assumptions, in light of guidance available. Ø we will utilise our in-house actuaries to assess the reasonableness of the key assumptions used such as discount rate, inflation and expected market return Ø ensuring compliance with funding agreements Ø we will perform substantive testing on the verification of the pension assets Ø we will also audit the calculation of the College's valuation of future early retirement liabilities at 31 July.

-Ø The valuation of property, plant and equipment and accounting for net pension deficit are assessed as inherent risks.
+The Highland Council Pension Fund is accounted for as a defined benefit scheme.
+The net pension liabilities on the balance sheet arising from participation in the scheme at 31 July 2017 were £2.8 million.
+In our 2016/17 audit results report we noted that while the actuarial assumptions used in estimating the College's share of the liabilities were materially in line with our expectations, the methodology used was not as robust as it could be.

+Our approach will include:

+- obtaining an actuarial report at the year end date for the Highland Council Pension Scheme and considering the robustness of the methodology used to form assumptions underpinning such reports against our prior year reporting - we will utilise our in-house actuaries to assess the reasonableness of the key assumptions used such as discount rate, inflation and expected market return - ensuring compliance with funding agreements - we will perform substantive testing on the verification of the pension assets - We will consider the reasonableness of management's assumptions in the context of the review planned by UHI of the appropriateness of the assumptions across the assigned colleges. - The valuation of property, plant and equipment and accounting for net pension deficit are assessed as inherent risks.
 Management involves specialists in the preparation of these accounting valuations and estimates.
 We utilise our own specialists, as appropriate, to support the core audit team in the performance of audit procedures on these balances.